hongson97/extension-analyzer/README.md

 # extension-analyzer

 The tool that helps users submit and analyze Google Chrome extensions and identify malicious extensions.
-The tool was built to combine both static and dynamic analysis, giving it the most accurate results
+This was built to combine both static and dynamic analysis, giving it the most accurate results

 # Requirement